-RATING KEY:
+Title : 0503

+Instructor:

+Student:
-(1) Deficient: Ability/performance is poor.
-Needs additional instruction/supervision beyond that typically scheduled, as well as course-work, reading and/or other input.

-(2) Below expectations: Requires additional instruction/supervision and/or other input.

-Performance may not be satisfactory for completion of course work.

-(3) Meets expectations: Ability/performance is appropriate and adequate for a student at this training level.
+RATING KEY: Deficient: Ability/performance is poor.
+Needs additional instruction/supervision that typically scheduled, as well as course-work, reading and/or other input.
+Below expectations: Requires additional instruction/supervision and/or other in Performance may not be satisfactory for completion of course work.
+Meets expectations: Ability/performance is appropriate and adequate for a stuth this training level.
 This is the minimally acceptable standard.

-(4) Above expectations: Requires minimal additional instruction/supervision.

-(5) Superior: Ability/performance is outstanding.
-Student performs at an exceptional level and can serve as a mentor to other students.
+Above expectations: Requires minimal additional instruction/supervision.
+Superior: Ability/performance is outstanding.
+Student performs at an exception and can serve as a mentor to other students. nput. dent at

 Learning Objectives:

+1

+2

+3

+4

+5

 Course Conduct:

-- 1. Class attendance: Student attended classes in a regular & timely fashion. - 2.
-Class participation: Student participated actively & cooperatively. - 3.
-Class assignments: Student completed assignments in a thorough & timely fashion.
+1. Class attendance: Student attended classes in a regular & timely fashion

+2. Class participation: Student participated actively & cooperatively.

+3. Class assignments: Student completed assignments in a thorough & timely fashion.

-Comments (Include student strengths, weaknesses, areas for development or remediation):
+Comments (Include student strengths, weaknesses, areas for development or remo ediation):

 Final Grade:

+Professor signature: Date: